13 May 2026

 Riddle very much led the way.
 He had two hits, a walk and an RBI.

-Kai Harris threw 3.0 shutout innings with just two hits and a walk allowed with three strikeouts.
+Kai Harris (above) threw 3.0 shutout innings with just two hits and a walk allowed with three strikeouts.

 Harry Webb had two hits.
 Murdoch, Harris, Webb and Williams all had a pair of RBI.
 Williams and Mallam both drew three walks.